 - Ulcers in severe cases

 General surgeon Wynter Phoenix, MD offers various treatments for CVI, including vein closure (sclerotherapy), vein removal (phlebectomy) and the advanced Venefit™ procedure.

 The Venefit procedure uses a thermal ablation technique to correct or reroute the flow of blood.
 This sophisticated, outpatient procedure offers patients less pain and discomfort after surgery and a quicker return to normal activities compared to endovenous laser treatment (ELT).
 Other benefits can include:

 - Full or partial coverage by many insurance companies

 Dr. Phoenix performs most procedures on veins located closest to the surface of the skin, known as superficial veins.
-By locating the affected vein with an ultrasound, the doctor will then insert a ClosureFAST™ catheter through a single, small opening in the skin while the patient is under local anesthesia.
+After locating the affected vein with an ultrasound, the doctor inserts a ClosureFAST™ catheter through a single, small opening in the skin while the patient is under local anesthesia.
 This special catheter uses radiofrequency (RF) energy to heat the vein walls, effectively shrinking and sealing the vein shut.
 Once closed, blood will reroute and flow through healthy veins.

 The procedure itself is quick, taking just one, 20-second interval to heat seven centimeters of a vein.
 A simple bandage is usually placed over the area where the catheter entered.
 Immediately after the procedure, your doctor may ask you to walk around.
 However, you’ll be asked to refrain from strenuous activities, such as standing for long periods, for a few weeks.